casbin/casbin/model.md

 }
 ```

-At last, register the function to the casbin enforcer:
+At last, register the function to the Casbin enforcer:

 ```go
 e.AddFunction("my_func", KeyMatchFunc)